 In 2000, Sean Connery was knighted by the Queen.
-Connery is a firm supporter of Scotland's Independence and it is believed that this stance caused a delay in his knighthood.more ABOUT
+Connery is a firm supporter of Scotland's Independence and it is believed that this stance caused a delay in his knighthood.

-In 2010, Robert Redford was inducted into France's elite Legion of Honor by French President Nicolas Sarkozy.more ABOUT
+In 2010, Robert Redford was inducted into France's elite Legion of Honor by French President Nicolas Sarkozy.

-Profession: Activist, Businessperson, Environmentalist, Television producer, Film Producer + 3 more
+Profession: Activist, Businessperson, Environmentalist, Television producer Film Producer, + more

-- Credits: Captain America: The Winter Soldier, The Sting, Butch Cassidy and the Sundance Kid, All the President's Men, Out of Africa
+Credits: Butch Cassidy and the Sundance Kid, The Sting, All the President's Men, Out of Africa

-In 2005, Queen Elizabeth II bestowed an honorary knighthood on Microsoft founder Bill Gates.more ABOUT
+In 2005, Queen Elizabeth II bestowed an honorary knighthood on Microsoft founder Bill Gates.

 Clint Eastwood was made a commander in the prestigious French Legion of Honor in 2009 by French President Nicolas Sarkozy.

-In 2000, Michael Caine was knighted by the Queen for his services to the British screen.more ABOUT
+In 2000, Michael Caine was knighted by the Queen for his services to the British screen.

-Credits: The Dark Knight, The Dark Knight Rises, Batman Begins, Inception, The Prestige + 128 more
+Credits: The Dark Knight, Batman Begins, The Prestige, Inception

 Bob Hope was given an honorary knighthood for his work supporting the troops of various wars with his comedy and entertainment.